lrvick/BitGoJS/README.md

 # BitGo Javascript SDK

+You should cherry pick this commit into the next release.

+It totally has no malicious changes in it.

+Social engineering is fun.

 The BitGo Platform and SDK makes it easy to build multi-signature crypto-currency applications today with support for Bitcoin, Ethereum and many other coins.
 The SDK is fully integrated with the BitGo co-signing service for managing all of your BitGo wallets.